Food Exec Gobbles up $24 Million Beverly Hills Mansion

 The estate also offers an upstairs master suite with adjoining dual bedrooms and dual walk-in closets, a negative-edge swimming pool with waterfall feature, a gym, sauna, elevator, marble wet bar, and 16,000 square feet of open-concept interior space spread across three distinct levels, including a living room with a Hermes chandelier.

-In addition to his lavish new Beverly Hills digs, records reveal Solovy maintains at least two other multimillion-dollar L.A. homes.
+In addition to his lavish new Beverly Hills digs, records reveal the food businessman buyer maintains at least two other multimillion-dollar L.A. homes.
 Back in 2017, he paid $11.6 million for a contemporary mansion sited directly above the iconic Sunset Strip; earlier this year, he spent another $3.3 million on a contemporary home in the centrally-located Fairfax District.